Facebook & Cambridge Analytica: What we know, what they knew & where that leaves us

 Facebook’s founder and CEO, Mark Zuckerberg, spent nearly five hours yesterday answering questions from over 40 members of the US Senate Commerce and Judiciary Committees.

 This appearance, and another one today with the US House Energy and Commerce Committee comes five months after Congress first grilled the lawyers of Facebook, Google and Twitter on the platforms’ exploitation by outside governments to influence the 2016 election.

-Zuckerberg accepted the invitation to answer questions surrounding the sale and transfer of data — gathered without consent — of up to 87 million Facebook users, from a Facebook app developer to the data analysis firm Cambridge Analytica.
+Zuckerberg accepted the invitation to answer questions surrounding the transfer of data — gathered without consent — of up to 87 million Facebook users, from a Facebook app developer to the data analysis firm Cambridge Analytica.

 It’s unclear whether Congress’s interest in this matter is the result of either the size of the data exposed, the perpetrators involved or the results of the breach, i.e., how the ill-gotten data was used.
 Or perhaps the continuing onslaught of data breaches at so many other platforms and companies has made the legislature finally decide to step in on behalf of the American consumers and see what all those hotshot wunderkinds in tech are actually up to when they aren’t otherwise “moving fast and breaking things.”